Masdar City in Abu Dhabi

-- Masdar worked with the Abu Dhabi government to co-design and implement the projects.
+- Masdar worked with Abu Dhabi government units to co-design and implement the projects.

 MIST is a research facility which supports the country's strategic goals by developing sustainable bioenergy and food to help diversify the UAE economy.
 It also serves as a training ground for a new generation of innovators.

 An analysis of Masdar City's communication strategy Using speech act theory to go beyond the corporate façade, Nora Buletti, April 2011, University of Freiburg, Faculty of Science, Geosciences Department, Geography Unit

 The Public Impact Fundamentals - A framework for successful policy

 This case study has been assessed using the Public Impact Fundamentals, a simple framework and practical tool to help you assess your public policies and ensure the three fundamentals - Legitimacy, Policy and Action are embedded in them.

 Learn more about the Fundamentals and how you can use them to access your own policies and initiatives.